Project Management in Global Health

 The course is most useful for public health and healthcare professionals who have some experience in management and who wish to enhance their skills working with people and organizational resources.
 The course is less well suited to individuals in entry-level positions.

-Payments may be made by wire transfer, Visa, or Mastercard credit cards.
+Payment is accepted via Flywire, a program that allows you to pay in your own currency or via wire transfer, Visa, or Mastercard credit cards.
 You will receive instructions to submit payment once you have been accepted into the course.